Lancashire Best Kept Village Competition

 Entry fees do not cover running costs, or the provision of provide prizes - trophies and certificates - for that we rely on the generous support offered by our sponsors in order to continue with the competition.

-Completed Entry Forms should be with the Secretary by 30th March, complete with a simple map (not a Google print) indicating the boundary of the village, the Outstanding Feature locations and any areas subjected to temporary disruption to be excluded from judging.
+Completed Entry Forms should be with the Competiton Organiser by 30th March, complete with a simple map (not a Google print) indicating the boundary of the village, the Outstanding Feature locations and any areas subjected to temporary disruption to be excluded from judging.
 Mario Maps available through the Lancashire County Council website are are very good.

 Indicate too any wild uncut areas left to encourage bees, butterflies and insects.